Samagra-Development/Samagra-Website/src/pages/team/index.md

       Government of Puducherry.

       A strong desire to explore governance consulting brought her to Samagra.
-Currently, she is part of the NIPUN Bharat team in Uttar Pradesh.
+Currently, she is part of the Saksham Haryana - Education team in Haryana.
     image: /img/2.jpg
     linkedInProfile: https://www.linkedin.com/in/khushi-goyal-/
     name: Khushi Goyal
-    project: NIPUN Bharat Cell
+    project: "Saksham Haryana - Education "
   - bio: >-
       Kritika holds a Bachelor's degree in Commerce from Shri Ram College of Commerce, University of Delhi.
 Before joining Samagra, she was working as